Environmental impacts of animal agriculture: Waterborne Disease Outbreaks Linked to Livestock Waste

+Contaminated dams can further contribute to the spread of organisms.
+Foodborne disease outbreaks have been linked to the drinking of water and irrigation of crops with tainted water, underscoring the connection between public health and agricultural practices.

+In Walkerton, Ontario, Canada, for example, the 2000 incident was linked to E. coli O157:H7 contamination of the municipal water supply, which was caused by manure runoff after intense rains.
+Immunocompromised individuals have increased chances of mortalities due to these outbreak as they tend to have more severe symptoms.
+Over 2,300 illnesses and seven fatalities resulted from this episode.

+Monitoring the water quality around livestock activities can aid in the early identification and prevention of any outbreaks, and it is essential to employ efficient animal waste management methods, such as the appropriate storage, treatment, and disposal of manure, in order to reduce these hazards.

+In essence, maintaining water quality and preserving public health depend on tackling the issues caused by animal waste runoff.

 Air pollution

-Meat production is a leading cause of harmful particulate matter pollution in the atmosphere.
-This type of production chain produces copious byproducts; endotoxin, hydrogen sulfide, ammonia, and particulate matter (PM), such as dust, which can all negatively impact human respiratory health.
+Animal agriculture is a cause of harmful particulate matter pollution in the atmosphere.
+This type of production chain produces byproducts; endotoxin, hydrogen sulfide, ammonia, and particulate matter (PM), such as dust, all of which can negatively impact human respiratory health.
 Furthermore, methane and CO_{2}—the primary greenhouse gas emissions associated with meat production—have also been associated with respiratory diseases like asthma, bronchitis, and COPD.

-Farmers are not the only ones at risk for exposure to these harmful byproducts.
-In fact, concentrated animal feeding operations (CAFOs) in proximity to residential areas adversely affect these individuals' respiratory health similarly seen in the farmers.
+A study found that concentrated animal feeding operations (CAFOs) could increase perceived asthma-like symptoms for residents within 500 meters.
 Concentrated hog feeding operations release air pollutants from confinement buildings, manure holding pits, and land application of waste.
 Air pollutants from these operations have caused acute physical symptoms, such as respiratory illnesses, wheezing, increased breath rate, and irritation of the eyes and nose.
 That prolonged exposure to airborne animal particulate, such as swine dust, induces a large influx of inflammatory cells into the airways.
 Those in close proximity to CAFOs could be exposed to elevated levels of these byproducts, which may lead to poor health and respiratory outcomes.
+Additionally, since CAFOs tend to be located in primarily rural and low-income communities, low-income people are disproportionately affected by these environmental health consequences.

 Especially when modified by high temperatures, air pollution can harm all regions, socioeconomic groups, sexes, and age groups.
 Approximately seven million people die from air pollution exposure every year.
 Air pollution often exacerbates respiratory disease by permeating into the lung tissue and damaging the lungs.

+Despite the wealth of environmental consequences listed above, local US governments tend to support the harmful practices of the animal production industry due to its strong economic benefits.
+Due to this protective legislature, it is extremely difficult for activists to regulate industry practices and diminish environmental impacts.